nikkijuk/bmi-calculator-app/bmi_calculator_app/README.md

 ## Calculate your BMI

 Body mass index can be calculated from two values, and result correlates to persons healt.

 It's hard to think simpler app with real meaning in context of our lives.

 ![Calculate your BMI](../diagrams/calculator-page-iphone-simulator-screenshot.png)

-In current development stage app doesn't yet contain description of value, but this will be propably added later.
+In current development stage app doesn't yet contain description of calculated bmi value, but this will be probably added later.

-Note: Bmi has [limited value](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6477109/) on estimating overall healt.
+Note: Bmi has [limited value](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6477109/) on estimating overall health.

 ## Implementing domain classes